K-theory of derivators revisited: Derivator -theory

 \subsection{Recollections and $2$-categorical properties}

 Derivator $K$-theory was first defined for triangulated derivators by Maltsiniotis in \cite{ktdt}.
 The definition, however, applies similarly to all pointed right derivators.
-Here we will consider the model defined in terms of the $\S_{\bullet}$-construction which was introduced by Garkusha \cite{sdckt1, sdckt2}.
+Here we will consider the explicit model defined in terms of the $\S_{\bullet}$-construction which was introduced by Garkusha \cite{sdckt1, sdckt2}, who also showed that it is equivalent to Maltsiniotis's in the triangulated setting.

 \begin{defn} The \emph{derivator $K$-theory} of a pointed right derivator $\der$ is defined to be the space $\DK(\der) := \Omega |N_{\bullet} \iso \S_{\bullet} \der|.$ \end{defn}

 Since a cocontinuous strict morphism $\phi\colon \der\r\der'$ perserves cocartesian squares and zero objects, it is can be easily checked that derivator $K$-theory defines a functor from $\eqs1Der$ to the category of topological spaces.
 Moreover, it is invariant under equivalences of derivators.